GioGioWasTaken/Linux-Machine/University/OS_C_prog/MMN_14_ASSEMBLER/README.md

+# NOTE (VERY IMPORTANT!!!!!!!):

+- When compiled, the file shows a few "implicit function declerations" warnings.
+THOSE HEADERS WERE INCLUDED.
+Both inside, and outside my own header files.
+This warning won't go away no matter what I try.

 # Why did I not have enough time?

 I do understand and accept completely that this won't make my point penality any lower, but I still wanted to explain myself: